AnderEnder/s3find-rs/README.md

-  lstags    Print the list of matched keys with tags tags      Set the tags(overwrite) for the matched keys public    Make the matched keys public available (readonly) restore   Restore objects from Glacier storage nothing   Do not do anything with keys, do not print them as well help      Print this message or the help of the given subcommand(s)
+  lstags    Print the list of matched keys with tags tags      Set the tags(overwrite) for the matched keys public    Make the matched keys public available (readonly) restore   Restore objects from Glacier and Deep Archive storage nothing   Do not do anything with keys, do not print them as well help      Print this message or the help of the given subcommand(s)